omegaml/omegaml/docs/source/admin/kickstart.rst

 Deployment layout
 -----------------

+The following setup is provided in :code:`docker-compose.yml` with all services directed via a nginx reverse proxy (the nginx service is not shown as it is not a required component):

 .. image:: /images/deployment.jpg

 * *app client* - some third party app that uses the omega|ml REST API